Slow Rush Games logo,

 Moving from level to level also helps counterbalance the fact that it's pretty easy to destroy the world :)

-Are the levels handcrafted or procedurally generated?
+Are the levels handcrafted or procedurally generated in Signs of Danger?

 Currently they are handcrafted because that was easy, but I would like to explore procedurally generating them.

-Will this have secrets?
+Will Signs of Danger have secrets?

 You will have to wait and see :)

-Will there be support for modding?
+Will Signs of Danger support for modding?

 Hopefully!
 Right now there's support for data tables like physics materials, ability stats, etc to be sourced from config files to tweak stats or add new ones, and of course sprites are swappable too.